wrserne/SuttonReefCapstone/readme.txt

 For this project, we have chosen to use the Reef-pi API to monitor the temperature and pH levels in the robo-tank.
 We chose this API because it is free to access and provides easy-to-use data in JSON format.

 Schema Design
-Our schema design includes four tables:
+Our schema design includes two tables:

 User Table
 user_id (primary key)